Enlisted Soldiers and ROTC

 Your prior service can pave the way for your commission.

-If you're a current or prior service enlisted Soldier interested in becoming an officer, ROTC can be the ideal solution.
+If you're a current or prior service enlisted Soldier interested in becoming an officer, the Army Reserve Officers' Training Corps (ROTC) can be the ideal solution.
 ROTC offers the perfect opportunity to pursue your college requirements while you earn your officer's commission.

 With ROTC, you'll be prepared for additional responsibility and leadership, and you'll be earning increased authority and income.
 Check it out: ROTC could be the perfect "next step" in your military career.